 The ideal forecast quality measurement directly aligns with a key business metric.
 Models are not often able to be trained in this way - often models are trained using error measures that will look familiar to anyone who does gradient based optimization, such as mean squared error.

-In this post I introduce a method for measuring forecast quality using mixed integer linear programming.
 A battery operating in price arbitrage is optimized using actual prices and forecast prices.
 The forecast error can then be quantified by how much money dispatching the battery using the forecast leaves on the table versus dispatching with perfect foresight of prices.

 NEM electricity prices & forecast data